freeman273/Motion-Detector-Altium-Global-Scholarship-/README.md

 # Motion Detector_Light - Altium PCB Design

 ## About The Project
-This repository contains the hardware design files and manufacturing outputs for a Motion Light Detector.
+This repository contains the hardware design files and manufacturing outputs for a Motion Detector using light.
 The project was completed as the practical assignment for the **"Libraries-2-Output"** module, part of the **Altium Global Scholarship Program**.

 My main focus during this project was to master the industry-standard PCB design workflow in Altium Designer, rather than the core circuit architecture.